Constitutional Law Courses

 This class explores the legal world of the late eighteenth century from the period just before the Revolution to the ratification of the Constitution.
 Among other topics, the class covers debates over the economic and political conditions that shaped the constitutional moment, and the implications of those debates for constitutional interpretation.

-This course will have a final exam and required papers.
+This course will have required reaction papers.
 Participation may be considered in the final grading.

 Previously: